Littledown School Staff

 Teaching Assistant / Minibus Driver – Steven Phillips

 I am the school minibus driver for the Slough route.
 My first job as a driver was in 1988 and it’s all I’ve done since.
 I have driven buses, coaches, chauffeured executive clients, done a turn as a minicab driver and even driven lorries in Florida.
 Until recently I was active within a Beaver Scout group, but a change in my health has meant a change in lifestyle.
 I started at Littledown in November 2014 and I am enjoying it immensely and I have been made to feel welcome by everybody.

-Teaching Assistant – Ayesha Hussain
+Trainee Teacher – Ayesha Hussain